-

 Salah has now been the top Premier League scorer on four occasions, meaning he shares the competition record with Arsenal great Thierry Henry.

-Haaland, meanwhile, had triumphed in the previous two campaigns but was ultimately unable to match Henry and Alan Shearer, who are two of the greatest strikers to have ever played in England’s top division, by winning a third consecutive scoring crown.
+Haaland, meanwhile, had triumphed in the previous two campaigns but was ultimately unable to match the feats achieved by Henry and Alan Shearer, who are two of the greatest strikers to have ever played in England’s top division, by winning a third consecutive scoring crown.

 Man City striker Haaland raced out of the blocks in 2024/25 and still made the podium after netting 22 league goals, but injuries restricted him to 31 top-flight appearances and Salah’s relentless form ultimately proved too hot to handle.